JesseEmond/blitz-2023-inscription/tools/README.md

 ## Online Server Automation / Games Collection
-[`collect_games.py`](collect_games.py) automatically launches games on the Blitz server, waits some amount of time, downloads & parses the game logs, and saves them to the given destination.
+[`collect_games.py`](collect_games.py) automatically launches games on the Blitz server, waits for it to complete, downloads & parses the game logs, and saves them to the given destination.

 It's used both to retry games in a loop (for a chance to get a 20-ports game